scala-jwt/oath/README.md

 see [configuration](#configuration).
 In order for the verifier API to determine the location of the data in the token, the `verifyJwt` function takes a `JwtToken`.
-There is extension methods already created if you `import io.oath.jwt.syntax._` then you should be able to convert any string to a `JwtToken`.
+There is extension methods already created if you `import io.oath.syntax._` then you should be able to convert any string to a `JwtToken`.

 ```scala